 Pam Hine Senior Lecturer in Botany with special interests in environmental education, Hine has research experience in pollination ecology and tidal marsh ecology.

-Ralph Lewis, Connecticut State Geologist Emeritus
+Ralph Lewis, Professor of Physics (adjunct) and Connecticut State Geologist Emeritus

 Manuel Lizarralde Associate Professor of Ethnobiology: An ethnobotanist whose research focuses on indigenous peoples knowledge and use of rainforest plants, indigenous rights and live histories.

-Stephen H. Loomis Professor of Biology who includes students in research projects ranging from the ecology of freeze tolerance to molecular biology and biochemistry.
+Stephen H. Loomis Professor of Biology, who includes students in research projects ranging from the ecology of freeze tolerance to molecular biology and biochemistry.